lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 The Lightly worker is a wrapper around the lightly Python package.
 Hence, for training and embedding the user can access all the settings from the lightly command-line tool.

+Here are some of the most common parameters for the **lightly_config** you might want to change:

+- :code:`trainer.max_epochs` determines the number of epochs your SSL model should be trained for.
+- :code:`loader.num_workers` specifies the number of background workers for data processing.
+  -1 uses the number of available CPU cores.

 .. code-block:: python
+    :emphasize-lines: 18, 29
     :caption: Accessing the lightly parameters from Python

     client.schedule_compute_worker_run(